New law puts Wyoming at forefront of abortion pill bans

 But that didn’t end the legislative battles.

-This month, Utah passed a law to ban abortion clinics, making it the first state to take that action.
+This month, Utah became the first state to pass a law banning abortion clinics altogether.
 It came as the state’s ban on abortions at all stages of pregnancies is held up by a legal challenge.

 In Florida, lawmakers are trying to figure out what bans to put into place.
-Florida previously put into place a ban after 15 weeks of pregnancy, which is much looser than what other GOP-controlled states have done; a new measure to ban them after six weeks has been advancing through the Legislature.
+Florida previously banned abortions after 15 weeks of pregnancy, which is much looser than what other GOP-controlled states have done; a new measure to ban them after six weeks has been advancing through the Legislature.
 Gov. Ron DeSantis, a possible 2024 presidential candidate, is expected to sign it if it gets to him.

 In South Carolina, also GOP-dominated, lawmakers are debating what kind of ban to try next after a ban on abortions after six weeks was rejected by the state’s top court.

-In Minnesota, a state where last year’s election gave Democrats full control of the government, the governor this year signed into law additional protections for abortion access.
+In Minnesota, where last year’s election gave Democrats full control of the government, the governor this year signed additional protections for abortion access into law.

 Geoff Mulvihill in Cherry Hill, New Jersey, contributed to this report.